-Special Session Ends, Bills Move To Governor
+Special Session Ends, Bills Move to Governor

 “We have a carefully crafted web of legislation now that is meant to force us to accepting something that is really morally reprehensible to number of people on this side of the aisle," he says.

-Republicans cleverly crafted the bills where if the governor vetos all or parts of the language he threatens to blow up the entire package.
-Leaving him with no option but to make $227 million cut.
+Republicans cleverly crafted the bills where if the governor vetoes all or parts of the language he threatens to blow up the entire package, which would leave him with no option but to make $227 million in cuts.

 These bills and others, now head to Bullock’s desk for consideration.